I can still remember the first time I ever ate Warm Chocolate Pudding Cake.

 There was one thing that the dining hall did do well, though.
 Warm Chocolate Pudding Cake – a gooey, sticky, saucy, chocolatey concoction so sinfully rich that I’d often have to sneak out my unfinished portion, still in its battered china bowl (which I dutifully snuck back in the following day, obviously).

-Those chipped dishes of Warm Chocolate Pudding Cake saw me through a couple of years of teenaged heartbreak, roommate drama, midterm hell and neverending essays.
+Those chipped dishes of Warm Chocolate Pudding Cake saw me through a couple of years of teenage heartbreak, roommate drama, midterm hell and neverending essays.
 It’s got a near-magical ability to make everything better with a single bite.

 Know what else makes this pudding so magical?
 The fact that it’s made by mixing batter and hot water in a single baking dish, which looks like a horrible mess at first, but slowly transforms into a gooey cake with a warm pudding sauce on the bottom as it bakes.